orti10/-Yammie-Restaurant/README.md

 npm start
 ```

-This is what you should see now:
+This is what should appear at this point:

 ![server](https://user-images.githubusercontent.com/44768171/136670657-04425381-d26c-4287-b0ba-1bdc85eedac9.jpeg)